VIDEO PRODUCTION THAT ENGAGES YOUR AUDIENCE, MEETS YOUR STRATEGY, AND HAS REAL IMPACT ON YOUR BUSINESS

 Let’s be honest, drone shots have the Wow! factor, and they’re very satisfying.

-Action-packed, immersive, viewing the world from perspectives not normally accessible to the human experience, they marinate any video marketing campaign with an instant sense of scale and charisma which elevates the messaging.
-With increasing accessibility to drone equipment, it is hard to imagine any campaign not involving the magic.
+Action-packed, immersive, viewing the world from perspectives not normally accessible to the human experience, they marinate any video marketing campaign with an instant sense of scale and charisma.
+This elevates your messaging.
+With increasing accessibility to drone equipment, it is hard to imagine any campaign not involving this kind of magic.

-However, as with all other professions film has its own grammar, and acquiring drone shots may be one thing, but knowing beforehand what to acquire and then later how to utilise it in the editing phase is altogether something more.
-We must learn our trade, so to speak, and this means imagining first which shot we want, plus how this will later sequence – helping us tell the story the overall project, in sync with all marketing objectives, is seeking to convey.
+However, as with all other professions film has its own grammar, and acquiring drone shots may be one thing, but knowing beforehand what to acquire and then later how to utilise it in the editing phase is something else.
+We learn our trade, so to speak, and this means imagining first which shot we want, plus how this will later sequence – the story within the overall project, and in sync with all marketing objectives.

 1. The Reveal shot – where we place an obstruction, say a tree, before our true subject, and move up or across to reveal him or her.
 Suspense and discovery are its effect.

-2. Tracking shot – we follow a car or skateboarder or perhaps a running dog booming up the street, and keeping a smooth lock on our subject.
-This kinetic energy captured on film has a vibrant, sizzling quality.
+2. Tracking shot – we follow a car or skateboarder, or perhaps a running dog booming up the street, and keeping a smooth lock on our subject.
+This kinetic energy captured on film has a sizzling quality.

 3. Orbit shot – rotating around a subject while keeping it centred.
-There is a mythical quality to this shot, particularly if the subject is high up and the rotating backdrop is a vast landscape and the sky accessing the very heavens.
+There is a mythical quality to this shot, particularly if the subject is high up and the rotating backdrop is a vast landscape.

 4. Top-Down shot – it’s the bird’s eye view.
 This one hits us differently because we rarely see the world like this.
 Beautiful patterns and symmetry emerge, and while the world unveiled is real, there is also an abstract quality to it.